Melody Cooper: Coach

 Cooper previously coached Adelaide Hockey Club in 2012, 2013 and 2014 in the men's premier league competition in South Australia, culminating in a losing grand final in 2014.

 In 2014, Cooper became the first woman to lead-coach a men's team in the Australian Hockey League with the Southern Hotshots.
 She was co-head coach with Mark Victory, older brother of Craig Victory.
 The Hotshots finished eighth.

+In 2019, Cooper was the inaugural head coach of the Adelaide Fire women's team in the Hockey One League.
+The team lost in the semi-final to Queensland.

+Administration

+2022 Cooper was appointed the High Performance Director for the Adelaide Fire Men's and Women's Teams competing in the Hockey One League.
+Cooper joined the Hockey South Australia Board as a Non-Executive Director.

 Recognition

 In 2014, she was named as Coach of the Year by Hockey SA in the South Australian Premier League Competition.